 With the sun shining and the weathermen predicting more good weather, we are looking forward to taking advantage of the warmer days and heading out for a spectacular coastal walk.

 Wales is the first country in the world to have a footpath that follows the whole length of its coastline.
-Aberdovey and the hotel are perfectly located right in the middle of its route and here are just three sections of the Wales Coast Path that the team here really enjoy…
+Aberdovey and the hotel are perfectly located, right in the middle of its route, and here are just three sections of the Wales Coast Path that our team really enjoy.

 Morfa Mawddach to Barmouth

-The bridge opened in 1867 and included a lifting drawbridge section to permit the passage of tall ships at the northern end of the bridge, the section was rebuilt in 1901 as a swing bridge with two steel spans.
+The bridge opened in 1867 and included a lifting drawbridge section to permit the passage of tall ships at the northern end.
+The section was rebuilt in 1901 as a swing bridge with two steel spans.

 The pretty seaside town of Barmouth is the perfect place to get a spot of lunch and to meander the independent shops before heading back to relax in one of the lounges at the hotel.